KhushiPatel09/TntWebsite/README.md

 **Languages used: HTML, CSS, JS, BootStrap, PHP, MySql.**
 ##

 **Purpose: This is a Tour and Travel Agency site.
 It is designed to help user plan a trip in an easy & convenient way.
 The user is provided with 2 options - domestic and international.
 He/She can choose a place from it and select the best package according to them.
 Later a form will appear in which they will be asked for their details.
-Also if the user doesn't like any of the provided packages then he/she can customise the package in his/her on way.**
+Also if the user doesn't like any of the provided packages then he/she can customise the package in his/her own way.**

+**At admin desk - admin or staff member can login using the credentials provided below.
+There are several functionalities at the admin end.
+Any changes admin or staff member makes will be reflected on the website.**

 # **FRONTEND :**